Talisik/phrase-splicer/README.md

 - `splice_evenly`: Distributes new words evenly across the timing of reference words
 - `splice_by_syllables`: Distributes new words based on syllable count
 - `get_pauses`: Identifies pauses between words
+- `romanize`: Converts text from various languages to romanized form

 ## Development